my-Zhong/EasyNCO-doc/source/developer_doc/exact_solvers.md

 ```
 + The results will be stored in "exact_solver/result_lkh_tsp", the executable will be stored in "exact_solver/use_exe/lkh"

-## You should know
+## Tips
-+ 1.Auto-make of all solvers are compatible with Linux system.
+1. Auto-make of all solvers are compatible with Linux system.
 We recommend using a Linux system.
-+ 在 Linux 系统上安装 git
+And, install Git on a Linux system
 ```bash
 sudo apt-get update
 sudo apt-get install git
 ```
-+ 2.The following problems may occur in Auto-make of concorde:
+2. The following problems may occur in Auto-make of concorde:
 ```python
 ssl.sslCertverificationError: [SSL: CERTIFICATE VERIFY FALED] certificate verify failed: unable to get local issuer certificate ( ssl.c:135)
 ```